 After a successful run at the Jermyn Street Theatre in London, the show took off on the second leg of its Spring tour, taking in venues across the north of England, the Brighton Fringe, the Dublin Gay Festival, and the Edinburgh Festival Fringe last summer, which is where I came in… before the production ventured away from these shores to Frankfurt and packed houses at the 2015 Auckland Live Festival in New Zealand.
 Oh yes, and the script has been published too.

-In the mean time, Last October, I had a short new play – Prostrate – about the joys of prostate cancer – featuring in the 12th Season of JB Shorts in Manchester – which was a lot of fun, and hopefully will grow into something more substantial in the future.
-Watch this space.
+In the mean time, in October 2015, I had a short new play – Prostrate – about the joys of prostate cancer – featuring in the 12th Season of JB Shorts in Manchester – which was a lot of fun, and later was expanded into a five part comedy drama for BBC Radio 4.

 Finally, May 2015 has brought me to the Academy of Live & Recorded Arts in Wigan to direct the third year acting students in the first production of Jack Thorne’s Let The Right One In since the show’s hit London and Broadway runs.